Chalmers Automobile: Origin

-Hugh Chalmers started working at National Cash Register Company in Dayton, Ohio, at age 14 and eventually became vice president.
+Hugh Chalmers, born in 1873, started working at National Cash Register Company in Dayton, Ohio, at age 14 and eventually became vice president.
 In 1907, car-maker Roy Chapin at Thomas-Detroit began to make offers to Hugh Chalmers to take over the company.
 Roy Chapin was concerned about the Thomas-Detroit's reliance on the company's sales network.
 Chapin persuaded Chalmers to become president of Thomas-Detroit and build a solid independent sales force.
 Hugh Chalmers purchased ER Thomas's interests in the Thomas-Detroit company.

 Chalmers convinced NCR salesman Joseph Fields to join him in Detroit to set up dealerships across the U.S. In 1907 or 1909, Chalmers built a factory on Jefferson Avenue in Detroit which would survive until 1991 under Chrysler while the headquarters was in Highland Park, Michigan.

 The stockholders voted to rename the company the Chalmers-Detroit Motor Company on June 15, 1908, and later the Chalmers Motor Company on January 26, 1910.

 The first car was the Chalmers 30 in 1908.
 Sales of 3,047 automobiles resulted in revenues of $4,754,929 and profits of $1,015,823 for the year ending June 30, 1909, although the paid-in capital stock was just $300,000.

 In the early years of the Chalmers automobile brand, specifically in 1909 and 1910, the company produced a model called the Chalmers Detroit.
 Production during these two years was not high, and it was not until 1911 that the Chalmers car was officially introduced.
 The Chalmers Detroit cars were known for their toughness and durability, and they won 69 major competitions during their production period.
 One of the notable competitions won by the Chalmers Detroit was the Indiana Cup, and another was the 1910 Glidden tour, where a Model 30 car achieved victory.
 These early Chalmers cars, particularly the Model 30 and Model 40, were praised for their engineering and performance, and they continue to be regarded as some of the best cars for touring events.
 Notably, the Model T Ford, which was produced from 1908 to 1927, used the same oil in both its crankcase and transmission case, a design that did not cause any bearing problems and was similar to that of the Chalmers Detroit.